openresty/lua-nginx-module/README.markdown

 Loaded Lua modules persist in the Nginx worker process level resulting in a small memory footprint in Lua even when under heavy loads.

-This module is plugged into Nginx's "http" subsystem so it can only speaks downstream communication protocols in the HTTP family (HTTP 0.9/1.0/1.1/2.0, WebSockets, etc...).
+This module is plugged into Nginx's "http" subsystem so it can only speak downstream communication protocols in the HTTP family (HTTP 0.9/1.0/1.1/2.0, WebSockets, etc...).
 If you want to do generic TCP communications with the downstream clients, then you should use the